Twitter is finally testing an edit button – KION546

 “This is happening and you’ll be okay,” the company said.

-In a Thursday blog post, the company said edited tweets are being tested internally and that the feature would expand to subscribers of its paid Twitter Blue service in the coming weeks.
+In a Thursday blog post, the company said edited tweets are being tested internally and that the feature would expand to subscribers of its paid Twitter Blue service later this month.
 Users outside the test group will also be able to see edited tweets on the platform.

-“Tweets will be able to be edited a few times in the 30 minutes following their publication,” the company added.
-“Edited Tweets will appear with an icon, timestamp, and label so it’s clear to readers that the original Tweet has been modified.”

-Readers will also be able to see past versions of the tweet.

 Twitter said in April that it had been testing an edit feature for a year, and that it would be available to Twitter Blue subscribers within months.
 The announcement came the same day the company announced that it would add Elon Musk to its board, and after he polled his followers about whether they’d like an edit button on the platform.
 When it confirmed the edit feature was in the works, Twitter also said, “no, we didn’t get the idea from a poll.”